HOW TO LAUNCH YOUR SELF-PUBLISHED BOOK

 PLAN A BLOG TOUR

-Contact anyone and everyone you know who has a blog, website or any other avenue of online influence that might match with your book’s content.
+Contact anyone and everyone you know who has a blog, website or any other avenue of online influence that might match with your book’s content (make a video about your book with these guys at music video production to gain a good reach in the social media).
 Ask if you could write a guest article for them that goes live the first week your book is published (with a link to buy it at the end, of course).

 The more online presence you can get early on, the higher your initial sales, and the more likely your book will gain traction outside your immediate area of influence.